LeonidasVarveropoulos/robot-frc/README.md

   * The Path Editor node creates a web app to easily create autonomous paths that can be later used in the autonomous script.
 The edited data is saved in a json file located on the co-processor that the autonomous scripts can then load and use.
 The web server is started on the robot so, users should be able to connect to the robot's wifi and use the web app.

 * #### Auton Scripts
   * The autonomous on the robot is managed by a node that loads simple python statemachines that define the wanted actions of the robot.
-Once recieving data from the proxy indicating that autonomous is enabled it will run the specified auton and send data back to the proxy and RoboRio in order to control the robot.
+Once receiving data from the proxy indicating that autonomous is enabled it will run the specified auton and send data back to the proxy and RoboRio in order to control the robot.

 ### Vision
 * #### Vision Tracking